-The self-reported questionnaire was designed and adapted by the authors based on similar studies on assessing the level of vaccine hesitancy and acceptance for COVID-19.(MacDonald 2015, Harapan, Wagner et al. 2020, Nzaji, Ngombe et al. 2020, Sherman 2020, Sherman, Smith et al. 2020, Zhong, Luo et al. 2020) The close-structured questionnaire was initially developed in English, translated into Arabic, and then back-translated into English to confirm the validity of the translation and the integrity of the content.
+The self-reported questionnaire was designed and adapted by the authors based on similar studies on assessing the level of vaccine hesitancy and acceptance for COVID-19 (MacDonald 2015, Harapan, Wagner et al. 2020, Nzaji, Ngombe et al. 2020, Sherman 2020, Sherman, Smith et al. 2020, Zhong, Luo et al. 2020).
+The close-structured questionnaire was initially developed in English, translated into Arabic, and then translated back into English to confirm the validity of the translation and the integrity of the content.
 The survey then used the Arabic text to administer the study.
-Similarly, the scientific credibility and validity of the tool was evaluated by three independent public health preventive medicine experts, who provided feedback on the accuracy, relevance, and simplicity of the included questions and statements.
-The questionnaire took about 5 minutes to be completed.
+Similarly, the scientific credibility and validity of the tool were evaluated by three independent public health preventive medicine experts, who provided feedback on the accuracy, relevance, and simplicity of the included questions and statements.
+The questionnaire was administered (off-line) to the students in their classroom in each college under the supervision of the authors only and after taking permission from the class instructor to take about 5 minutes to be completed.

 The questionnaire was pretested, and the final version was reviewed and approved by the research team.
 A calculated Cronbach alpha of more than 0.72, was obtained from the overall domains, however, each domain was tested to assess the internal consistency of the questions.
 Items were grouped in the following sections: (A) demographic information included age, gender, marital status, the discipline of their study, education level, the governorate in which they were residing (administrative regions in Yemen), whether the participant had contracted COVID-19, whether any of the participant's relatives or friends had acquired COVID-19, whether any of the participant's relatives or friends died from COVID-19, (B) knowledge of novel coronavirus (COVID-19) with a total of 20 items of structured questions required possible responses of "Yes", "No" and "Don't know".
-(C) vaccine literacy (VL) to assess the knowledge on COVID-19 vaccine and vaccination intention which composed of 20 items of "Yes", "No" and "Don't know".
-(D) acceptance of COVID-19 vaccination: The survey's primary outcome was the acceptance of the COVID19 vaccination where participants were asked about their willingness to be vaccinated.
-Acceptability of COVID-19 vaccine consisted of five main questions on the factors influencing participants' trust toward COVID-19 vaccines that have been available in the country and factors for their acceptability or hesitancy toward the COVID-19 vaccine.
+(C) vaccine literacy (VL) to assess the knowledge of COVID-19 vaccine and vaccination intention which is composed of 20 items of "Yes", "No" and "Don't know".
+(D) acceptance of COVID-19 vaccination:

+The survey's primary outcome was the acceptance of the COVID19 vaccination where participants were asked about their willingness to be vaccinated.
+Acceptability of the COVID-19 vaccine consisted of five main questions on the factors influencing participants' trust toward COVID-19 vaccines that have been available in the country and factors for their acceptability or hesitancy toward the COVID-19 vaccine.
 All questions in part D used a five-point Likert scale ranging from strongly agree to strongly disagree and coded from 5 to 1, respectively.
-The last part was (E) related to the sources of knowledge about COVID-19 vaccine with some possible answers (e.g., mass media [radio/television], newspaper, internet, social media [Facebook, Twitter], family and relatives, friends, and neighbours.
+The last part was (E) related to the sources of knowledge about the COVID-19 vaccine with some possible answers (e.g., mass media [radio/television], newspaper, internet, social media [Facebook, Twitter], family and relatives, friends, and neighbours.